rimstar.org Solar Energy

 So if you combine the two hydrogen atoms you get a helium atom plus some leftover energy.
 In this particular example, the leftover energy will be in the form of a very high energy photon.

 Another word we could have used instead of "combine" is "fuse".
 We have fused the two hydrogen together, resulting in helium.
-We have done fusion.
+We have done nuclear fusion.
 This is an example of the type of fusion going on inside our sun.
-There is also fusion going on involving other, larger atoms resulting in even more energy being released.
+There is also nuclear fusion going on involving other, larger atoms resulting in even more energy being released.

-Eventually some of this energy from fusion escapes from the sun in the form of very fast moving photons.
 Photons can be thought of as either particles or waves.
 As you can see from the diagrams, we're using a combination of these to represent a photon, a wavey particle.

 It's these energetic photons that arrive at the Earth and are converted by solar panels to electrical energy, by solar water and solar air heaters to heat energy, by heating large volumes of air to wind energy, and so on.
 All forms of energy on Earth came from the stars, of which our sun is one, although you may have to trace through a few steps of energy conversion to realize it.